 Form GSTR-7 is meant for the deductors of TDS (Tax Deducted at Source) under GST.
 The particulars to be filed in this form include details of TDS deducted, TDS liability (payable and paid), TDS refund claimed (if any), and the likes of it.
 On the basis of this form, the Tax Deduction Certificate will be made available to the deductee on the common portal in Form GSTR-7A.
 This article is a brief account of the form.

 Jammu and Kashmir

-As per the latest notification (No.65/2019 – Central Tax) from the Ministry of Finance on 12th December 2019, the due date of filing of GSTR-7 is extended for the months of July 2019 to October 2019 till 20th December 2019 for those who have the business in Jammu and Kashmir.
+As per the latest notification (No.65/2019 – Central Tax) from the Ministry of Finance on 12th December 2019, the due date of filing GSTR-7 is extended for the months of July 2019 to October 2019 till 20th December 2019 for those who have their business in Jammu and Kashmir.
 The notification can be accessed below:Form GSTR-7_J&K Extension of due date

 As per the latest notification from GST council (40/2019-Central Tax,dt.
 31-08-2019) on 31st August 2019, the due date of filing GSTR-7 for the month of July, 2019 has been extended to for the state of Jammu & Kashmir and 58 flood-affected districts of Bihar, Gujarat, Karnataka, Kerala, Maharashtra, Odisha & Uttarakhand.
 The exact notification is provided below:GSTR-7 - Due date extension

 GSTR-7 can be filed by the taxpayers on the 10th of the following month of deduction.
 For the awareness of people falling under the ambit of this provision, a notification of the Central Board of Indirect Tax and Customs states that the due date for filing this form for the months of October, November and December of 2018 has been extended to the 31st of January 2019.
 Here’s what the official notification states: